 Mechatronics is a term created in 1969 by the engineer Tetsuro Mori, the Japanese company Yaskawa collaborator.
 In the first instance, this term was used to define the integration of mechanics and electronics in a product or system.
 Later it was recognized as a specialty of engineering that involved more areas as: systems control, computer science, microelectronics, artificial intelligence, and others.
 On this basis, it can be concluded that Mechatronics is mainly applicable in the automation of industrial processes, because, as it is known, all industrial process involves a variety of computer, pneumatic, mechanical, electronic items, etc; the same people who form a system that allows you to automate the work in an industrial environment.
 However, the diversity of areas of knowledge that involves this new specialty of engineering, allows you to extend its field of application to various areas of research and production.
 Analyzing then the origin and application of Mechatronics, you can clearly see that it is not a new science, but the convergence of various branches of knowledge of engineering, in a new specialty multidisciplinary which gives the possibility of creating general purpose systems, which can be applied both in industry and in any other area that benefits and facilitate the work of human beings.

-- education & career art auto & moto auto and moto Cars cinema & entertainment computers construction and repair construction of life culture education environment Equipment hardware hardware & software history Holidays home home and family home page industry informatics internet it literature marketing Mobile music news news & press lyrics noticias-actualidad people philosophy psychology right science society society and culture Software software and games Technology Technology Repair the news today vocational
+- education & career art auto & moto auto and moto Cars cinema & entertainment computers construction and repair construction of life education environment Equipment for hardware hardware & software history Holidays home home and family home page industry informatics internet it literature marketing Mobile music news news & press lyrics noticias-actualidad people philosophy politics psychology right science society and culture Software software and games Technology the news the present time today vocational